Abjtx/healthcare-chatbot/README.md

 # Healthcare Symptom Analysis Chatbot

-A healthcare chatbot that analyzes symptoms and provides health information using natural language processing and medical APIs.
+Healmate - A healthcare chatbot that analyzes symptoms and provides health information using natural language processing and medical APIs.

 ## Features